spodula/zxspectrum-minesweeper/README.md

-#Specminesweeper

-This is a simple game written in Z80 assembly code for the ZX spectrum.
+This is a simple game written in Z80 assembly code for the ZX Spectrum.
 It is not that complicated and was mainly used to test my interrupt-driven mouse driver.

 Required dependancies: